 Course Content: (Please explain the content of the course in enough detail so that the Academic Affairs Committee can make an informed judgment.
+Include a syllabus for the course.)

 This course introduces the student to the operation of a Computer Aided Drafting system, with an emphasis on the design component, using AutoCAD as the computing tool.
 The course includes interaction with a CAD station to produce technical drawings.
 The student will learn to independently produce drawings using AutoCAD and the value of CAD and design in both industrial and service environments.